 To gain operational efficiencies and cost savings, Amer Sports is constantly reviewing both its make or buy strategy and the company’s global production and sourcing footprint.
 Approximately 24% of Amer Sports’ production value is in China, 36% elsewhere in Asia Pacific, 27% in EMEA and 13% in the Americas.

 Amer Sports is constantly adjusting sourcing landscape and with growing importance of new countries like Vietnam and Cambodia, but also to low labor cost countries close to main markets.

-Amer Sports’ most important production facilities are Winter Sports Equipment factories in Austria and Bulgaria, Fitness factories in the United States, and a Sports Instruments factory in Finland.
+Amer Sports’ most important own production facilities are located in Bulgaria, Austria, France, Finland, Canada and the United States.
 In addition, Amer Sports has major factories in Eastern Europe, which are owned by subcontractors.
 The most important distribution centers are located in Germany, Austria, the United States and France.

 Amer Sports purchases the raw materials it requires – steel, rubber, and oil-based raw materials and components – from a number of sources.
 These raw materials are used to manufacture plastic components for bindings and ski boots, carbon fibers for use in rackets, and the metal parts used in fitness equipment, binding components and ski edges.

 Approximately 64% of Amer Sports’ total production value is outsourced.
 This includes manufacturing in all racket sports and golf products, most team sports products and most of the apparel and footwear.